Directed mixed membership stochastic blockmodel: The directed mixed membership stochastic blockmodel

 \section{The directed mixed membership stochastic blockmodel}

 In this section we introduce the directed mixed membership stochastic blockmodel.
 First we define a bi-adjacency matrix $A\in \{0,1\}^{n_{r}\times n_{c}}$ such that for each entry, $A(i,j)=1$ if there is a directional edge from row node $i$ to column node $j$, and $A(i,j)=0$ otherwise, where $n_r$ and $n_c$ indicate the number of rows and the number of columns, respectively (the followings are similar).
 So, the $i$-th row of $A$ records how row node $i$ sends edges, and the $j$-th column of $A$ records how column node $j$ receives edges.
 Let $S_{r}=\{i: i\mathrm{~is~a~row~node}, 1\leq i\leq n_{r}\}$, and $S_{c}=\{j: j\mathrm{~is~a~column~node}, 1\leq j\leq n_{c}\}$.
 In this paper, we assume that the row (sending) nodes can be different from the column (receiving) nodes, and the number of row nodes and the number of columns are not necessarily equal.
-We assume the row nodes of $A$ belong to $K$ perceivable communities (call row communities in this paper)
+We assume the row nodes of $A$ belong to $K$ perceivable communities (call row communities and we also call them sending clusters occasionally in this paper)